Ford requires visitors to wear masks but unclear if Trump will comply

 McCleery said the company “shared all of Ford’s safety protocols, including our manufacturing playbook, employee pamphlet and self-assessment survey with the White House ahead of time and in preparation for this trip.”

-The White House declined to comment on whether Trump will wear a mask.
-Trump has said previously he would wear one if asked.
 Last week, Trump toured a mask distribution center in Pennsylvania but did not wear a mask.

-The United Auto Workers union and the Detroit Three automakers held weeks of talks about safety protocols to allow for Monday’s resumption of auto production after it was halted in late March.
+The United Auto Workers and the Detroit Three automakers held talks about safety protocols to allow for Monday’s resumption of auto production.

 Last month, Vice President Mike Pence wore a mask during a tour of a General Motors plant in Indiana making ventilators, as did GM Chief Executive Mary Barra.
 But Barra told participants at a roundtable after a tour that they could remove their masks.